Genia89/Genia89/README.md

   - Selenium
   - API Testing
   - Functional & Regression Testing
-  - Mobile Testing, JS and Playwright (in learning stage)
+  - JS and Playwright (in learning stage)

 technical_background:
   - Mid-Senior SDET with expertise in Selenium